 From time to time I am asked what species of wood I use and, indeed, I think this important for buyers to know.
-I have primarily worked with cherry, walnut, maple and birch – all hardwoods – for all utensils and boards.
-But now that I live far from such sources I find Douglas Fir to be most readily available.
-I have also worked with olive wood, Hawthorn and reclaimed timbers of red pine and curly oak from barns and old farmhouses.
-Previously, I used legacy-cut butternut, however it is now an endangered species and may not be live-harvested either individually or commercially due to the prevalence of the Butternut Blight, sadly.
+I primarily work with cherry, walnut, maple and birch for all utensils and boards.
+However, I have also worked with olive wood, Hawthorn, Douglas Fir and reclaimed timbers of red pine and curly oak from barns and old farmhouses.
+Previously, I have also used legacy-cut butternut, but it is now an endangered species and may not be live-harvested either individually or commercially due to the sad prevalence of the Butternut Blight.

 A multidisciplinarian, I have studied Historical Linguistics, Still Photography & darkroom, print-making, and Enterprise IT.
 I live on Gabriola Island off the BC coast, but previously lived in southern Ontario and originally hail from the prairies which will forever shelter my heart.